Sparse Black-box Video Attack with Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, a sparse black-box adversarial attack algorithm with reinforcement learning was proposed for video recognition models.
+In this paper, a sparse black-box adversarial video attack algorithm with reinforcement learning was proposed for video recognition models.
 Due to a large amount of temporal redundancy information of video data, we explored the sparsity of adversarial perturbations in the video frames through generating adversarial perturbations only on some key video frames.
-Considering that key frame selection was not only relevant with the video itself, but also the feedback from the threat models, an agent based on attacking interaction and video intrinsic properties was designed for identifying key frames while attacking.
-As the perturbations were generated only for the the selected frames, the proposed method could reduce the perturbations of adversarial examples significantly.
-In addition, the adversarial video generated by our method couldn't be easily invalid by random replacing one frame with one clean frame from the original video.
-Our algorithm was applicable to multiple target models and video datasets.
-Moreover, the experimental results demonstrated that video recognition models were vulnerable to adversarial attacks, and our algorithm achieved small human imperceptible perturbations.
+Considering that keyframe selection was not only relevant to the video itself but also the feedback from the recognition model, an agent based on attacking interaction and video intrinsic properties was designed for identifying key frames while attacking.
+As the perturbations were generated only for the selected frames, the proposed method could reduce the perturbations of adversarial examples significantly.
+The proposed algorithm was applicable to multiple target models and video datasets.
+Moreover, the experimental results demonstrated that the proposed algorithm achieved efficient query times to the recognition models.
 The most pertinent area of future work is to further investigate the black-box attack using fewer queries, such as modifying the update mechanism or designing new rewards.
 And we hope the query number can be reduced to meet the requirement in the real world.